Healthy Cinnamon Rolls! I’m all about creating healthy-ish alternatives to classic recipes, and these healthy cinnamon rolls are the ultimate upgrade.

 - Natural sweeteners have a lower glycemic index compared to refined sugars.

-Why is glycemic index important?
-Well, as a general overview, glycemic index refers to how much a particular food increases blood sugar levels (in correlation to the amount of carbohydrate it contains).
+As a general overview, glycemic index refers to how much a particular food increases blood sugar levels (in correlation to the amount of carbohydrate it contains).

 Whole-wheat pastry flour